juice500ml/juice500ml.github.io/_posts/2019-02-03-Exploratory-Data-Analysis.markdown

 ---

 # Overview
-This is a summary of a book [Exploratory Data Analysis](https://www.amazon.com/Exploratory-Data-Analysis-John-Tukey/dp/0201076160) by [John W. Tukey](https://en.wikipedia.org/wiki/John_Tukey).
+This is a summary with of a book [Exploratory Data Analysis](https://www.amazon.com/Exploratory-Data-Analysis-John-Tukey/dp/0201076160) by [John W. Tukey](https://en.wikipedia.org/wiki/John_Tukey), with additional comments from myself.
 When the book is written in the 70s, computing power (i.e. graph software, or data-related software) was not available for the public, let alone for researchers and analysts.
 Thus, the majority of the contents were dedicated to pen-and-paper methods, which I am going to omit throughout the whole summary.
 With that said, I believe the key concepts and ideas for analyzing and visualizing data haven’t change much since then, as visual perceptions of human beings should’ve not undergo dramatic changes.
 Therefore, it should be useful for this summary to concentrate more on the conceptual basis, rather than the specific techniques for analysis.

 # Preface
 - It is important to understand *what you can do* before you learn to measure *how well you seem to have done it*.